rob-scape/hgw-mod1-firmwares/README.md

 - LED → Visualize Output
 - Button → Recording button

-# Turing Machine, Klee-style sequencer with quantized and unquantized CV out
+# Turing Machine Klee-style sequencer with quantized and unquantized CV out

 This firmware turns your Mod1 into a Turing Machine / Klee-style sequencer with quantized and unquantized CV out.